Compositories and Gleaves: Gleaves

 Intuitively, the upper half of this diagram states that a local section over $a'$ can be glued with a local section over $b$ by first gluing the former with the restriction of the latter to $a\times_c b$ and then gluing the result with the original section over $b$.
 A similar interpretation applies to the lower half of the diagram.

-\begin{proof} Since the two parts of the diagram~\eqref{2stepgleaf} are equivalent under exchanging the two legs of all bicoverings, it is sufficient to prove commutativity of only the upper half.
+\begin{proof} Since the two parts of the diagram~\eqref{2stepgleaf} are equivalent under exchanging the two legs of all bicoverings, it is sufficient to prove commutativity of the upper half only.
 In the diagram

 both squares are pullbacks since the map $a\rightarrow c$ is a monomorphism.
 Since the induced map between the resulting pullbacks is $\id_{a'\times_cb}$, we are dealing with a morphism of bicoverings.
 Applying partial naturality gives